HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Related Work

 \subsection{Audio Watermarking}

 Recent advances in generative audio models have made synthetic content nearly indistinguishable from human-created works, raising growing concerns about provenance, copyright, and authenticity.
-To address these issues, researchers have developed watermarking techniques that embed imperceptible but detectable signals into generated media.
-These watermarking schemes can be categorized into multi-bit watermarks, which embed recoverable binary messages that the detector decodes, and zero-bit watermarks, in which the detector operates as a binary classifier that determines whether a watermark is present in the audio.
+To address these issues, researchers have developed watermarking techniques that embed imperceptible but detectable signals.
+These watermarking schemes can be categorized into multi-bit, which embed binary messages that the detector can decode, and zero-bit, in which the detector operates as a binary classifier that determines whether a watermark is present in the audio.

-Among the zero-bit watermarks, there are AudioSeal \cite{audioseal}, which represents a major step toward localized watermarking.
-It jointly trains a generator–detector pair where the generator produces an additive watermark waveform, and the detector estimates probabilities of watermark presence in each localized sample segment.
+Among the zero-bit watermarks, there is AudioSeal~\cite{audioseal}, which represents a major step toward localized watermarking.
+It jointly trains a generator-detector pair where the generator produces an additive watermark waveform, and the detector estimates probabilities of watermark presence in each sample segment.
 The model is optimized under a combination of perceptual and detection losses.
-This setup yields watermarks that are both imperceptible and robust to common audio transformations.
-Building upon AudioSeal, Latent Watermarking of Audio Generative Models \cite{romanLatentWatermarkingAudio2025} extends watermarking from the waveform level to the latent space of audio language models.
-Unlike post-hoc watermarking, this method embeds watermarks into the training data of the audio model itself, ensuring that any model trained on such data inherently produces watermarked outputs.
-Audio Watermark \cite{guoAudioWAtermArkDynamic} introduces a dynamic, style-transfer-based watermarking framework designed for black-box voice dataset ownership verification.
-By leveraging out-of-domain features and bi-level adversarial optimization, it produces harmless watermarks that preserve the original label while maintaining high verification accuracy.
+This setup yields watermarks that are both imperceptible and robust to common signal editions.
+Building upon AudioSeal, Latent Watermarking of Audio Generative Models~\cite{romanLatentWatermarkingAudio2025} extends watermarking from the waveform level to the latent space of audio language models.
+Unlike post-hoc watermarking, this method embeds watermarks into the training data of the audio model itself, ensuring that any model trained on such data produces watermarked outputs.
+Audio Watermark~\cite{guoAudioWAtermArkDynamic} introduces a dynamic, style-transfer-based watermarking framework designed for black-box voice dataset ownership verification.
+By leveraging out-of-domain features and bi-level adversarial optimization, it produces harmless watermarks that preserve the label while maintaining high verification accuracy.